Dr. Cristina de Balanzo, Director at Walnut Unlimited, shares five findings of Walnut’s recent Covid-19 research and what they mean for brands.

-Meshach Amuah-Fuster is the Managing Director EMEA for Partner Relationship Management (PRM) platform Allbound.
-We recently caught up with him to find out how Covid-19 has impacted his working life.
+Jessica Gilmartin is the Head of Global Campaigns and Demand Generation for Asana.
+We caught up with her to find out how Covid-19 has changed her daily working life.

 With office workers at home for the majority of 2020, it’s not a surprise that out-of-home advertising has been hit hard.

 The theme for Day Two of the Festival of Marketing 2020 is ‘Delivering for Customers’.
 In the third session of the morning, Nina Bibby, Chief Marketing Officer at O2 delivered an insightful talk about how O2 navigated the coronavirus lockdown while putting the customer and their experience first.